 Soy protein is highly-processed and inflammatory, and is an overall poor choice for a healthy vegan diet.
 The reason why many brands use it is because it’s so cheap to manufacture.
 I recommend staying away from all soy products, including soy protein.

 In all of those cases (and others), vegan meal replacement shakes can help keep you nourished and satisfied.
-While I don’t follow a vegan diet, I often recommend Ample, which contains premium ingredients at a reasonable price.
+While I don’t follow a vegan diet, I often recommend HLTH Code, which contains premium ingredients at a reasonable price.

-What I can’t recommend are Garden of Life and Soylent.
+What I can’t recommend are Soylent, Huel and Garden of Life.

 If you decide to give some of the products from this review a try, I’d appreciate if you shared your feedback with other readers and me by leaving a comment below.